An intricate quantum statistical effect and the foundation of quantum mechanics: Scenario with an extended final state

-Our position is that in truly ``macroscopic'' measurements some witnesses are around practically forever.
-This allows us to postpone the measurement to the \textsl{``end of the universe``}\textbf{{} }$\tau_{f}$ .
-In this way wave function collapses are completely avoided in the ,,physical`` regions where one just has quantum dynamics.
+The survival time of witnesses is not fully appreciated.
+In truly ,,macroscopic'' measurements some witnesses are around practically forever.
+In our finite universe this allows us to postpone measurements to the \textsl{{,,end of the universe''}}\textsl{{{} }}{$\tau_{\mathrm{final}}$}~.
+In this way wave function collapses are completely avoided in the ,,physical'' regions where one just has quantum dynamics.